janboone/applied-economics/source/source/git.rst

 track changes and merge changes into the main file.
 Here we explain how this works.

-Note that you've already seen a number of Git-commands :ref:`here <github1>` when we were using GitHub.
+Note that you've already seen a number of Git-commands :ref:`on this page here <optionalgithub1>` when we were using GitHub.
 Here we will explain what these commands actually mean.